-In the midst of uncertainty, how are school leaders making important decisions?
+In the midst of uncertainty, how are school leaders responding to change?

 The COVID-19 pandemic has forced school leaders to think on their feet, and make choices with little time but significant consequences.
 How are they managing?

 Matthew Evans - Headteacher at Farmor's School

 - Suzanne Lewis-Dale - Acting Deputy Headteacher for Teaching and Learning at St Joseph's Catholic Academy

 - Emma Robins - Headteacher at New Silksworth Infant Academy and New Silksworth Junior Academy

 - Olamide Ola-Said - Senior Vice Principal at John Keats Academy

 - Rachel Orr - Development Lead for School Leadership Programmes at Teach First

 There has been a lot of discussion over recent years about the complexity of school leadership, all set within the context of a growing attainment gap and a sector facing challenges in teacher recruitment and retainment.

 Even before the COVID-19 pandemic struck, many schools were looking to change direction following the introduction of a new Ofsted inspection framework.
 This shifted the emphasis towards the quality of the curriculum, rather than focusing primarily on attainment.
 Furthermore, the pressures of accountability measures relating to phonics testing, SATs, GCSEs and Progress 8, have not dissipated entirely.